Tobacco and VAPE Free Policy FAQ’s

-Establishing a tobacco-free campus preserves everyone’s right to breathe smoke-free air in a cleaner campus environment, while allowing adults who choose to use tobacco to continue to do so off-campus.
+Establishing a tobacco and vape free campus preserves everyone’s right to breathe smoke-free air in a cleaner campus environment, while allowing adults who choose to use tobacco to continue to do so off-campus.
 The college’s policy is based upon respect for others and for the environment, and supports the rights and privileges of both tobacco users and non-users alike.

-Does the policy prohibit me from bringing cigarettes or other tobacco products to a WCC facility?
+Does the policy prohibit me from bringing cigarettes or other tobacco products to a college facility?

 No. Only the actual or apparent use (e.g., ‘smoking’ an unlit cigarette) of such products on campus is prohibited.